 Does Agriculture Have a Parallel Science Problem?
 2018 Riley Memorial Lecture, June 5, 2018

-The American Association for the Advancement of Science's 2018 Charles Valentine Riley Memorial Lecturer is Alison Van Eenennaam, Cooperative Extension Specialist in Animal Genomics and Biotechnology, University of California, Davis, who will speak on the topic, "Does Agriculture Have a Parallel Science Problem?"
-The lecture will be held June 5, 2018, at 4:00 pm, in the AAAS Auditorium, 1200 New York Avenue, NW, Washington, DC.
-Following the lecture, Dr. Van Eenennaam will join a panel discussion with Rattan Lal, Distinguished University Professor of Soil Science and Director of the Carbon Management and Sequestration Center at The Ohio State University and Jay Akridge, Provost and Executive Vice President for Academic Affairs and Diversity at Purdue University.
+The American Association for the Advancement of Science's 2018 Charles Valentine Riley Memorial Lecturer was Alison Van Eenennaam, Cooperative Extension Specialist in Animal Genomics and Biotechnology, University of California, Davis.
+Dr. Van Eenennamm spoke on the topic, "Does Agriculture Have a Parallel Science Problem?" on June 5, 2018.
+Following the lecture, Dr. Van Eenennaam joined a panel discussion with Rattan Lal, Distinguished University Professor of Soil Science and Director of the Carbon Management and Sequestration Center at The Ohio State University and Jay Akridge, Provost and Executive Vice President for Academic Affairs and Diversity at Purdue University.
 A video of the lecture has been posted to the AAAS website.
 The full lecture and panel discussion (approximately an hour and 40 minutes) is presented, as well as a brief lecture highlight (1:20).
 A proceedings will be developed and posted later this summer.

 Lecture Theme.
 The theme of the annual AAAS Charles Valentine Riley Memorial Lecture is “ to promote a broader and more complete understanding of agriculture as the most basic human endeavor and to enhance agriculture through increased scientific knowledge.”
 Since this theme represents the goal put forth by RMF when it was founded in 1985, the three organizations collaborating to pursue common goals holds much promise for lifting the basic mission of RMF to greater heights.